Welcome to the Jaeger's Battalion of Rogers Rangers website!

 Our main interest is the accurate recreation of Rogers' Rangers of the French & Indian War era.
 Our activities include reenacting, black powder shooting and hunting, trekking, and researching and writing about the period.
 We also occasionally do some Revolutionary War reenacting as the King's Rangers or the Queen's Rangers.
 Both units were commanded by Robert Rogers during the American Revolution.

 Jaeger's Battalion is the oldest, and the largest, recreated Rogers' Rangers unit in the country.
-Jaeger's Battalion is a family oriented unit, with over 200 families on active our roster.
+Jaeger's Battalion is a family oriented unit, with over 200 families on our active roster.
 We have members in 26 states, plus Washington D.C., Canada, and England.
 We do not require that every member take the field as a reenactor, but everyone must have a strong interest in Rogers' Rangers and contribute to the Battalion and to Ranger history in some way.

 Because of the geographical distances involved, it is impossible to get everyone together at one time.
 What we ask of our members is that they have a sincere interest in Rogers' Rangers, meet our minimum authenticity standards if you are a reenactor, and be as active as you can in your own geographical area.
 We also ask that as many members as possible attend one or more of the large national French & Indian War events each year, but this is not mandatory.